lrq3000/hexiano/README.md

 Isomorphic means that all intervals, chords, and scales have identical patterns, regardless of the key in which one plays.

+Isomorphic keyboards are an old concept, and some layouts are more than a century old (Janko, Wicki-Hayden).

-Hexiano aims to deliver the isomorphic keyboard concept to the Android platform.
+Hexiano not only aims to deliver the isomorphic keyboard concept to the Android platform, but it is also committed to give you ergonomic tools to get the most out of these amazing keyboards.

 See http://www.altkeyboards.com/ for more information about these instruments.